Four Seasons Oahu Review: How to Book VIP & Who It’s Best For

 I really enjoyed walking around the gardens and the koi pond on the way to breakfast and the pool.

-But as I said earlier, Aulani isn’t for everyone.
-I have stayed there and it is a very busy resort where kids outnumber adults (at least during my stay).
-Many Four Seasons guests book the cheapest possible room at Aulani for a night to get what amounts to two-day access to all of the amenities.
-But then they retreat to Four Seasons for respite.
+That said, Aulani isn’t for everyone.
+I’ve stayed there, and it’s a very busy resort where kids vastly outnumber adults.
+Some Four Seasons guests book the cheapest possible room at Aulani for a single night just to get full access to all Disney amenities for their trip.
+Then they retreat to Four Seasons for the rest of their stay.

 Pearl Harbor Tips

-• Tickets for the USS Arizona at Pearl Harbor are difficult to get.
+• Tickets for the USS Arizona Memorial at Pearl Harbor are notoriously difficult to get.
+The National Park Service releases them online 60 days in advance, and they sell out within minutes.

 • The concierge can organize a private tour where tickets are guaranteed.